zotonic/zotonic/doc/manuals/cookbook/frontend-pagebackgrounds.rst

 Assumptions
 -----------

 Readers are expected to be familiar with where templates reside and how things like conditional tags work.
-To benefit most you should also be comfortable getting around and editing items in Zotonic's CMS admin interface.
+To benefit most you should also be comfortable getting around and editing items in Zotonic’s CMS admin interface.

 How
 ---